Guide

 The DC-3 Airplane wreck in Eyvindarholt

-The Douglas DC-3 aircraft, often called Dakota, and its military version, the C-47 Skytrain, are among the most well-known in aviation history.
+The Douglas DC-3, also known as the Dakota, and its military variant, the C-47 Skytrain, are some of the most iconic aircraft in aviation history.

-This type of aircraft was used for a long time in Iceland by the American army where national air carriers operated from 1942 to 2006, when land restoration flights ended.
+This type of aircraft was widely used in Iceland by the American military, where national air carriers operated from 1942 until 2006, when the last land restoration flights were conducted.

-American military forces based in Iceland from 1951 to 2006 operated dozens of aircraft of different types, including C-47 transport aircraft during the 1950s, 60s, and 70s.
+From 1951 to 2006, American military forces stationed in Iceland operated dozens of different aircraft, including C-47 transport planes during the 1950s, 60s, and 70s.

-In 1961, the US Navy took over the operations of the Defense Force base from the Air Force as the US Naval Station Keflavik.
-The change included the transfer of Air Force base aircraft to the Navy, including four C-47Ds.
-American military aircraft operating in northern regions at the time sported a distinctive red color on the nose, tail, and wing tips to facilitate search and rescue efforts in case of an accident in the frozen lands.
+In 1961, control of the Defense Force base shifted from the US Air Force to the US Navy, creating US Naval Station Keflavik.
+As part of this transition, several Air Force aircraft, including four C-47Ds, were transferred to the Navy.
+During this time, American military aircraft operating in the northern regions were painted with distinctive red markings on the nose, tail, and wingtips to help with search and rescue missions in the icy terrain in case of a crash.

 dc3

-Navy aircraft No. 150187 (formerly Air Force 43-48393, produced in 1944) took off from Keflavik Airport on the morning of July 25, 1969, for a support flight to the Navy's communication station at Mount Heidarfjall near Thorshofn in northeastern Iceland.
+One of these aircraft, Navy No. 150187 (previously Air Force 43-48393, built in 1944), took off from Keflavik on the morning of July 25, 1969.
+Its mission was to support the Navy's communications station at Mount Heidarfjall, near Thorshofn in northeast Iceland.

 Valagil area